Entrust Design System

 By leveraging the existing web dev tools, I provided professional, cohesive design solutions.
-For example, the Assessment Platform was built on Google Cloud platform.
-To keep consistency across different platforms, I leveraged the Angular material from Google, and customized each components based the need of each platform.
+For example, the Assessment Platform was built on the Google Cloud Platform.
+To keep consistency across different platforms, I leveraged the Angular material from Google and customized each component based on the need of each platform.

 The angular material also has rich code templates for each component.
 By referring to this guidance, the programmers and I are able to communicate efficiently by speaking the same language.

 By using the Figma Variants function, I mastered a better way to manage the components and their variations.
 I pre-defined different properties and variants when creating components.
 When used in the prototype, the dropdown menu and switch toggle enabled me to change the component to its different variations efficiently.